Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 virtually any platform (Linux/Unix, MS Windows, Mac...).
 Even though Subversion has multiple command line options, most commands that you normally use have one or two command-line options and are very easy to remember and look a lot like cvs commands.
-Refer to ? for more information about how to use the Subversion command line.
+Refer to `Subversion References`_ for more information about how to use the Subversion command line.

 Graphical Front-ends